The

 Cape Town were sadly lacking.
 It was a very disappointing purchase.

-No wonder the previous owner had let me have it at half the going price.
+No wonder the previous owner, a famous photographer, had let me have it at half the going price.

 (I believe they only made 11,000 of these so if you have one hang on